anderkve/FYS3150/_sources/book/projects/project2.md

 **First hint:** Think about the result you got in problem a).
 Why is it that the algorithm is so slow, even when starting with a matrix with so many zero elements?

-**Second hint:** While you're not required to do so, there's nothing stopping you from just testing the case in b) with your Jacobi code.
+**Second hint:** While you're not required to do so, there's of course nothing stopping you from just testing the case in b) with your Jacobi code!
 Here's a quick way to generate a N*N dense and symmetric matrix with random entries in Armadillo:
 ```cpp
 // Generate random N*N matrix
 arma::mat A = arma::mat(N, N).randn();